Pink Label - XHOT Applewood Smoked Habanero Pepper Sauce 5 OZ

 Lucky Dog Hot Sauce Pink Label is an extra hot & extra delicious applewood smoked Habanero/Serrano/Ghost chile sauce, naturally sweetened with California Bartlett pears and luxurious dates from the Coachella valley of Southern California.
-A sharper, hotter yet more delicate Habanero sauce than Orange Label, Pink Label has a very subtle hint of applewood that really opens up on food.
+The mildest of our extra hot sauces, Pink Label has a very subtle hint of applewood that really opens up on food.
 While not quite as hot as Black Label, Pink Label will leave your lips sizzling with habanero/ghost pepper heat while the complex layers of flavor to enhance any meal.

 Pairing Suggestions: Pink Label is the perfect compliment to pork, especially carnitas!
 Also great on pulled pork, pork chops, pork roast, pork loin, and just about any other incarnation of pork.
 While the white vinegar adds sharpness, the subtle notes of pear & date really open up with pork.
 Of course this sauce is also delicious on eggs, sandwiches, breakfast potatoes, traditional Mexican food, pizza and just about anything else - the fruit notes are extremely subtle on most dishes.
 Garlic, onion and peppers dominate this unique and versatile sauce.
 Pink Label hits hard with flavor while building up in heat.

 100% fruit sweetened with no cane sugar, Pink Label is yet another reason that Lucky Dog Hot Sauce is Food's Best Friend!